jimysancho/agent-py-gpt/Readme.md

 ## 2. Tools

-What the agent will return depending on the query.
+What's a tool? $\implies$ What the agent will return depending on the query.
 There are 2 types of retriever that the agent will return, but there is an additional one which can be used to improve the results.

 ### 2.1 SimpleRetriever

 This retriever will be used when the query is identified as *particular* or *complex*.
-Depending on this case, the retrieval will be done differently.
+Depending on each case, the retrieval will be done differently.

 For each subject, we'll try to get the Node in which the subject appears directly from the database, since in the column *node_metadata* we are storing either the method, function or class name of the node: